 Students with strong backgrounds in mathematics will be placed at course levels commensurate with demonstrated ability.
-After earning twenty-four credit hours, any student who has not completed the quantitative proficiency requirement must enroll in a course that completes this requirement and in each subsequent semester must enroll in such a course until he/she completes the course with a grade of D or better or transfers in a course deemed to satisfy the requirement.
+Beginning with the third semester of full-time enrollment, any student who has not completed the quantitative proficiency requirement must enroll in a course that completes this requirement and in each subsequent semester must enroll in such a course until he/she completes the course with a grade of D or better or transfers in a course deemed to satisfy the requirement.
 For students falling under the requirement of continuous enrollment, drops during the semester can only be approved by the MPC Department Chair or the Mathematics Program Coordinator.
-For students with a math subscore on the ACT of less than 19 (or its equivalent), initial placement is in MAT115 Liberal Arts Mathematics.
+For students with a math subscore on the ACT of less than 19 (or its equivalent), initial placement is in MAT 115 Liberal Arts Mathematics.
 Exceptions to this placement can be made by the MPC Department Chair or the Mathematics Program Coordinator.